Saurabh-Kumar-NIT/Simple-Document-Q-A-Application-with-Langchain-and-OpenAI/README.md

 This project is a Generative AI-powered Q&A application that processes documents and answers user queries based on their content using LangChain, OpenAI API, and Vector Databases.

 🛠️ Tech Stack
-Python
+Python,
-LangChain
+LangChain,
-OpenAI API (Embeddings & GPT)
+OpenAI API (Embeddings & GPT),
 ChromaDB / FAISS (Vector Database)

 📂 Project Workflow